Oklahoma National Guard Hosts Wildland Fire UAS Integration Exercise

 |0

-This work, Oklahoma National Guard Hosts Wildland Fire UAS Integration Exercise, by SGT Haden Tolbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard Hosts Wildland Fire UAS Integration Exercise, by SSG Reece Heck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.